 The Company recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.
-Transfers from Level 3 to Level 1 during the year occurred due to the trading suspension of Paladin Energy Ltd being removed and the unquoted investment in Global Atomic Fuels being converted into ordinary shares of Global Atomic Corporation.
-Transfers from Level 1 to Level 3 during the prior year occurred due to a trading suspension pending a resolution of the administration of Paladin Energy Ltd.
+Transfers from Level 1 to Level 3 during the period occurred due to URA Holdings Plc having delays in its planned reverse takeover of Entertainment Al Limited which resulted in the delisting of URA Holdings Plc due to non-compliance with AlM.
+Transfers from Level 3 to Level 1 during the prior year occurred due to the trading suspension of Paladin Energy Ltd being removed and the unquoted investment in Global Atomic Fuels being converted into ordinary shares of Global Atomic Corporation.